dansajner/vagrant_puppet_jenkins/README.md

 Resources for a CentOS instance provisioned with Puppet

 ### Installation
-There is an assumption that you have vagrant and a VM provider like VirtualBox installed.
-(If not... https://www.vagrantup.com/)
+If you do not have Vagrant and a VM provider like VirtualBox installed so that first... https://www.vagrantup.com/

 Clone this repo